Jeffrey J. Selingo

-Jeffrey J. Selingo (born 28 January 1973) is an American author and journalist.
+Jeffrey J. Selingo also known as Jeff Selingo (born January 28, 1973) is an American author and journalist.
 He wrote There Is Life After College: What Parents and Students Should Know About Navigating School to Prepare for the Jobs of Tomorrow, Who Gets In and Why: A Year Inside College Admission, and College (Un)Bound: The Future of Higher Education and What It Means for Students.

 From 2007 to 2011, he was the editor of The Chronicle of Higher Education.

 Early life and education

-Selingo grew up near Wilkes-Barre, Pa.
+Selingo grew up near Wilkes-Barre, Pennsylvania.
 He obtained a bachelor's degree in journalism from Ithaca College, in 1995.
 In 2001, he received his master's degree in government from the Johns Hopkins University.

 Career

 After graduating from college, Selingo worked as a reporter at the Ithaca Journal, The Arizona Republic, and the Wilmington (NC) Star-News.
 He started as a reporter at The Chronicle of Higher Education in 1997, and then worked in numerous editing roles until becoming the top editor in 2007.